yashshah4/Data-Science-Projects/README.md

 Skills tested - Numpy, Pandas, Images module from Pillow library, data visualization, image transformation, kernel density estimation, Ipython display

-The question at hand is: can a machine identify a bee as a honey bee or a bumble bee?
+Project description :The question at hand is: can a machine identify a bee as a honey bee or a bumble bee?
 These bees have different behaviors and appearances, but given the variety of backgrounds, positions, and image resolutions it can be a challenge for machines to tell them apart.Being able to identify bee species from images is a task that ultimately would allow researchers to more quickly and effectively collect field data.
 Pollinating bees have critical roles in both ecology and agriculture, and diseases like colony collapse disorder threaten these species.
 Identifying different species of bees in the wild means that we can better understand the prevalence and growth of these important insects.
 This notebook walks through loading and processing images.
 After loading and processing these images, they will be ready for building models that can automatically detect honeybees and bumblebees.

 5. Computer Vision Project - Object detection in images using computer vision and tensorflow

 Skills tested - cvlib, openCV, pandas, matplotlib

-In this notebook we write a simple program that reads and image from the chosen directory and processes it for object detection using the openCV and cvlib modules of python.
+Project description :In this notebook we write a simple program that reads and image from the chosen directory and processes it for object detection using the openCV and cvlib modules of python.
 The program detects basic objects like bus, car, truck, person, apple, etc. We are using a pre-trained model to detect basic objects instead of training a model ourselves.

 6. Natural Language Processing Project - Amazon product review web scraping and sentiment analysis

 Skills tested - Pandas, TextBlob, WordCloud, EDA, matplotlib, NLP

-In this notebook we scrape the amazon.com website for apple watch product reviews and star rating.
+Project description :In this notebook we scrape the amazon.com website for apple watch product reviews and star rating.
 We first create a word cloud that highlights the keywords used most frequently in the reviews and then we further assess the sentiment of each review.
 Our aim is to find the reviews where the star rating and the overall sentiment of the comments do no match because these are typically the reviews where people provide relevant information about the pros and cons of the product that could be a make/break the deal for a prospective buyer.
 The word cloud combined with the sentiment analysis provides a good indication about what factors generally influence the customer purchasing behaviour.

+7. Classification Project - Classify song genres from audio data

+Skills tested - SciKit Learn, Principal Ccomponent Analysis, Decision tree classifier, Logistic Regression classifier, classification_report, DataFrame sampling, matplotlib, StandardScalar, unbalanced dataset problem

+Project description :In this project we take audio metadata compiled by Echo Nest and use it to evaluate two different classification models' performance in classifying a song as rock or hip-hop based on their metadata features.
+We then further evaluate the model using k-fold cross-validation technique.
+This project highlights all the steps from data reading & preprocessing to implementing ML algorithms and evaluating their performance.
+Since the data is unbalanced, we also resample the label that has significantly lower records to remove bias from our ML models.

 ## DATA ANALYSIS PROJECTS